DynamoDS/RefineryPrimer/01-introduction/README.md

 # Introduction

-In this chapter, we’ll look at key concepts that are essential to understanding generative design and how Generative Design works.
+In this chapter, we’ll look at key concepts that are essential to understanding generative design and how Revit Generative Design works.

 <img src="../assets/intro/intro.png" style="width:200px;"/>